History of Panama (to 1821)

+Indigenous pre-colonial history

+Uto-Aztecan communities were distributed from the Columbia River through North America, Central America, with some extending into Panama.

+A tomb was built between 750 and 800 AD located in the modern-day El Caño Archaeological Park in the Coclé Province of Panama.
+It was dedicated to a lord who was believed to have been in his thirties.
+The tomb contained a set of bracelets, two bells, bone flutes, gold circular plates, belts made of gold beads, gold earrings with a sperm whale tooth base, crocodile-shaped earrings, human-shaped earrings, skirts, and canine-teeth bracelets.
+The tomb also contained what are believed to be human sacrifice victims.
+High-status people could be buried with eight to 32 people at times.

+Dating to approximately 1350-1290 Cal BP, the first evidence of pre-Columbian ridged fields in Panama was discovered near Santa Cruz de Chinina in Eastern Panama.
+There were 22 blocks of parallel agricultural banks and ditches covering 30 hectares.
+The complex, located near the Bayano River estuary, incorporated sophisticated water-retention systems and was associated with a settlement site designated as Chinina 1, situated 50 meters north of the raised fields.
+The settlement site and raised fields demonstrated agricultural practices in rainforest environments.
+These suggested cultural connection between eastern Panama and the Caribbean plains of Colombia during the pre-Columbian era.

-Besides the Cuna, which constituted by far the largest group in the area, two other major groups, the Guaymí and the Chocó, have been identified by ethnologists.
-The Guaymí, of the highlands near the Costa Rican border, are believed to be related to Indians of the Nahuatlan and Mayan nations of Mexico and Central America.
+Predominantly, there existed the Guna, the Guaymí and the Chocó peoples.
+The Guaymí, of the highlands near the Costa Rican border, are believed to be related to Indigenous people of Nahuatlan and Mayan descent originating from Mexico and Central America.
 The Chocó on the Pacific side of Darién Province appear to be related to the Chibcha of Colombia.

-Although the Cuna, now found mostly in the Comarca de San Blas, an indigenous territory or reserve considered part of Colón Province for some official purposes, have been categorized as belonging to the Caribbean culture, their origin continues to be a subject of speculation.
-Various ethnologists have indicated the possibility of a linguistic connection between the name Cuna and certain Arawak and Carib tribal names.
-The possibility of cultural links with the Andean Indians has been postulated, and some scholars have noted linguistic and other affinities with the Chibcha.
-The implication in terms of settlement patterns is that the great valleys of Colombia, which trend toward the isthmus, determined migration in that direction.

-Lines of affiliation have also been traced to the Cueva and Coiba tribes, although some anthropologists suggest that the Cuna might belong to a largely extinct linguistic group.
-Some Cuna believe themselves to be of Carib stock, while others trace their origin to creation by the god Olokkuppilele at Mount Tacarcuna, west of the mouth of the Río Atrato in Colombia.

-Among all three Indian groups — the Cuna, Guaymí, and Chocó — land was communally owned and farmed.
-In addition to hunting and fishing, the Indians raised corn, cotton, cacao, various root crops and other vegetables, and fruits.
-They lived then — as many still do — in circular thatched huts and slept in hammocks.
+Among all three Indigenous groups— the Guna, Guaymí, and Chocó— land was communally owned and farmed.
+In addition to hunting and fishing, the Indigenous people raised corn, cotton, cacao, various root crops, vegetables and fruits.
+They lived in circular thatched huts and slept in hammocks.
 Villages specialized in producing certain goods, and traders moved among them along the rivers and coastal waters in dugout canoes.
-The Indians were skillful potters, stonecutters, goldsmiths, and silversmiths.
-The ornaments they wore, including breastplates and earrings of beaten gold, reinforced the Spanish myth of El Dorado, the city of gold.
+Indigenous people were skillful potters, stonecutters, goldsmiths, and silversmiths.
+Some people wore ornaments, including breastplates and earrings of beaten gold.